MeyvinIsCool/Spider-Man-1.9-Mod-by-J16D-Fixes-by-Meyvin-Tweaks/README.md

 - And MORE ....

  Addon :
 - I Also Made The Low Resolution Suits For Low End Computers BUT Make Sure To Install From The Main Mod FIRST Then Install This From The Optional Folder

-I Had So Much Fun Time Making These Fixes And Also Thanks To These People Who Helped Me A Lot !
+Thanks To These People Who Helped Me A Lot !
 - J16D or jayd00 On GitHub (Coding)
 - The Rahijo (Retexturing)
 - Junior Djjr (Coding + Tips And Code Optimizations)